What if there was a way for your children to be more motivated in their learning AND to take on more responsibility in achieving their learning goals?

-- Did I enjoy learning that particular skill or content?
+- Did I enjoy learning particular skill or content?

-- Did I need more time to finish a particular task?
+- Could I have dived deeper?
+Did I need more time to finish a particular task?
 (It’s all about finding the balance between being challenged, but not overwhelmed.)

 - Am I satisfied with my learning outcome?
 Was it my best work?

 - Were there any distractions that I can deal with next week to better achieve my goals?

 - How can I better match my gift, passions, interests with my learning outcomes?